Grothendieck-Verdier functors: Introduction

 \begin{sndthm}[Theorem~\ref{thm: GV equiv LDN}] \(\mathsf{GV}\) and \(\mathsf{LDN}\) are {\(2\)-equivalent}.
-The \(2\)-equivalence can be chosen to strictly commute with the forgetful \(2\)-functors to the \(2\)-category \(\mathsf{MonCat}_l\) of monoidal categories, lax monoidal functors, and monoidal natural transformations:
+The \(2\)-equivalence can be chosen to strictly commute with the forgetful \(2\)-functors to the \((2,1)\)-category \(\mathsf{MonCat}_g\) of monoidal categories, lax monoidal functors, and monoidal natural isomorphisms:

 \end{sndthm}